 2. When daily quotas are not filled, permits will be sold on a first-come first-served basis until the daily quota is reached, or until 9 a.m., whichever occurs first.

 3. Hunters are required to deposit their hunting license in the check station while hunting.
-Persons exempt by law from having a hunting license must deposit their Firearms Owners Identification Card.
+Persons exempt by law from having a hunting license must deposit their Firearms Owners Identification Card (NOTE: Self check-out sites may waive these requirements.)
 If they are under 21 years of age and do not have a card they must be accompanied by an adult who has a valid card in possession.

 4. Hunters must carry their permit while hunting.